lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

 4. Add a bucket policy that makes the `www.example.com` bucket's content publicly available
   * in the bucket's **Properties** panel, click on **Permissions** to expand it's contents
   * click **Add Bucket Policy**
-  * copy and paste the bucket policy below (include first and last curly bracket), and then paste it in the Bucket Policy Editor
+  * copy and paste the bucket policy below (include the first and last curly bracket), and then paste it in the Bucket Policy Editor
   * replace `www.example.com` in the Resource line with your bucket title
   * click **Save**
   <br /><br />